 Anthropologie considers it important to create an individualized and tailored store shopping experience for each customer.
 By providing an inviting and pleasant shopping atmosphere and an attentive sales staff, including in-store customer care managers, we strive to create a sense of community in our Anthropologie stores that encourages our target customers to linger and spend time exploring our stores and product offerings.
-Anthropologie stores are often placed in unique and non-traditional retail locations.
-A majority of our Anthropologie stores opened during fiscal 2007 were located in specialty retail centers and upscale street locations.
-We plan a similar Anthropologie location expansion strategy in fiscal 2008.
+Anthropologie stores are often placed in unique and non- traditional retail locations.
+A majority of our Anthropologie stores opened during fiscal 2008 were located in specialty retail centers, upscale street locations and enclosed shopping malls.
+We plan to implement a similar Anthropologie location expansion strategy in fiscal 2009.

 Our Urban Outfitters stores are often located in unconventional retail spaces, including a former movie theater, bank and stock exchange.
-A majority of our Urban Outfitters stores that opened in fiscal 2007 were located in specialty retail centers, upscale street locations and enclosed shopping malls.
-We are planning a similar Urban Outfitters location expansion strategy in fiscal 2008.
+A majority of our Urban Outfitters stores that opened in fiscal 2008 were located in specialty retail centers, upscale street locations and enclosed shopping malls.
+We plan to implement a similar Urban Outfitters location expansion strategy in fiscal 2009.

-Our Free People retail stores opened to date are located in enclosed shopping malls and specialty retail centers.
-We expect Free People stores opening in fiscal 2008 to be located in traditional enclosed shopping malls, upscale street locations and specialty retail centers.
+Our Free People retail stores opened to date are located in enclosed shopping malls, specialty retail centers and upscale street locations.
+We plan to implement a similar Free People location expansion strategy in fiscal 2009.